 Overview of Curriculum

-Students are encouraged to hone their skills as historians by using the rich collections of the Swarthmore College Peace Collection and Friends Historical Library, both located in McCabe Library.
-The Peace Collection is unparalleled as a depository of antiwar and disarmament materials, housing the papers of many leading social activists.
-The Friends Library possesses one of the richest collections of manuscripts and printed source material on Quaker history.
-The holdings of other institutions in the greater Philadelphia area, such as the Historical Society of Pennsylvania, the Hagley Museum and Library (Wilmington, Del.), the Library Company of Philadelphia, and the American Philosophical Society, are also accessible to the student-researcher.
-Students are also encouraged to broaden their cultural and intellectual horizons through study abroad.
+We encourage students to use the rich collections of the Swarthmore College Peace Collection and Friends Historical Library, both located in McCabe Library.
+The Peace Collection houses an unparalleled collection of antiwar and disarmament materials, including those of many prominent social activists.
+The Friends Historical Library possesses one of the richest collections of manuscripts and printed source material on Quaker history.
+The holdings of other institutions in the greater Philadelphia area, such as the Hagley Museum and Library (Wilmington, DE), the Library Company of Philadelphia, and the American Philosophical Society are also accessible to the student-researcher.
+In addition, we encourage students to use on-line archival collections such as the National Security Archive.

 Certain designated courses offer the option of a foreign language attachment, normally for 0.5 credit.
 Arrangements for this option should be made with the instructor at the time of registration.